http://www.kaweahriver.org

 Internet Provider and Sponser of the Kaweah River Page, Cunningham and Cunningham Inc. (c2.com) Computer Consultants

-Visits since April 1st, 1999 Counter courtesy of digits.com
+Visits since April 1st, 1999 Counter courtesy of digits.net

 riversport.com

-The Kaweah River Page, http://c2.com/kaweah/ Copyright © 1996 through 2008 by Bill Pooley.
+The Kaweah River Page, http://c2.com/kaweah/Copyright © 1996 through 2016 by Bill Pooley.
 All rights reserved.
 The Kaweah River Page is a non profit web site.
-The links to commercial operations have been freely donated.
+The links to commercial operations have been freely donated as well as political endorsements.
 This web page is Y2K compliant and tediously edited by hand.
-It contains no browser corrupting, site slowing Java or Java script, cookies, annoying popup windows or banner ads.
+It contains no browser corrupting, site slowing Java or Java script, cookies, annoying popup windows and only a rare occational banner ad.
 The main page is designed to work with a dialup connection.
-Only a simple html editor, Aranaea, is used to highlight the html syntax during editing.
+Only a simple html editor, Araneae, is used to highlight the html syntax during editing.
 Spelling and errors in grammar are par for the course, I'm an engineer for Heaven sakes, not an English teacher.
 This website is best viewed on a monitor with at least 768x1024 display size and 16 Million colors.